-All applications must be uploaded in the application system www.e-grant.dk no later than Thursday June 17 2021 at 12:00 (noon).
+All applications must be uploaded in the application system www.e-grant.dk no later than ThursdayJune 16 2022 at 12:00 (noon).

 DFF does not provide retroactive funding.
-You can therefore not apply for research funding for activities that have already started by the time the fund makes its decision.
+You can therefore not apply for research funding for activities that have already taken place by the time DFF makes its decision.
+The earliest starting date is 1 February 2023 and the latest starting date is 1 December 2023.

-Instrument Budget framework for DFF grant Research council offering the instrument and application deadline Time of processing Earliest and latest starting dates for the project DFF-Research Project1 (Inge Lehmann) Up to DKK 2 million excluding overhead / ad- ministration expenses.
-All councils: 17 June 2021 at 12:00 (noon) November 2021 Earliest: 1 January 2022.
-Latest: 1 December 2022.
+Instrument Budget framework for DFF grant Research council offering the instrument and application deadline Time of processing Earliest and latest starting dates for the project DFF-Research Project1 (Inge Lehmann) Up to DKK 2 million excluding overhead / administration expenses All councils: 16 June 2022 at 12:00 (noon) November 2022 Earliest: 1 February 2023 Latest: 1 December 2023